 Main Differences Between Personal & Commercial Auto Insurance

 According to Statista, nearly 6.7 million passenger cars in the United States were involved in traffic crashes in 2018, compared to 531,000 crashes involving large trucks, 65,000 accidents involving buses, and only 16,000 collisions involving other types of vehicles (e.g. vans).
 It is imperative that businesses acquire insurance coverage for all of its vehicles.
 It is also important to understand that personal and commercial auto insurance policies generally provide different forms of coverage.
 Here are four notable ways in which these two types of insurance differ.

-Businesses often face many different types of potential liabilities.
+Businesses often face many types of potential liabilities.
 If your company owns and uses automobiles for its daily operations, there is always a possibility that an employee or a customer may sue your organization following an accident that resulted in injuries or property damage (to another vehicle or a building).
 These types of lawsuits can often be extremely costly to a business, so it’s important to have adequate commercial auto insurance protection.
 Meanwhile, a personal auto insurance policy will only protect you (as opposed to an entire business) from unanticipated events that might occur in your daily life.

 The Name On The Insurance

 Another notable difference between personal and commercial auto insurance is the name that is listed on the policy.
 In the former case, the named insured will generally be an individual, a family, or a couple.
 In the latter case, the insured party would be an organization.
 Nevertheless, it should be noted that a commercial insurance policy can have multiple names listed on it.
 Only named insured drivers may make any changes to an auto insurance policy, and a named insured driver may not be removed from a policy without consent.